Did Jeffrey Epstein Win The Powerball Lottery During His 2008 Prison Stint?

 — The Hill (@thehill) August 11, 2019

-According to The New York Post, a former inmate of the Metropolitan Correction Center in lower Manhattan, where Epstein reportedly committed suicide, says there’s “no way” Epstein could have killed himself.
+A former inmate of the Metropolitan Correction Center in lower Manhattan, where Epstein reportedly committed suicide, says there’s “no way” Epstein could have killed himself, according to The New York Post.

 “I’ve done too much time in those units.
-It’s an impossibility,” they said, before claiming that prisoners in suicide watch are put in “straight jackets.”
+It’s an impossibility,” he said, claiming that prisoners in suicide watch are put in “straight jackets.”

-But the former inmate said that even without suicide watch, prisoner’s have no items that would allow the to kill themselves.
+But the former inmate said that even without suicide watch, prisoners have no items that would allow them to kill themselves.

 “They don’t give you enough in there that could successfully create an instrument of death,” they said.
 “You want to write a letter, they give you rubber pens and maybe once a week a piece of paper.”

 The inmate said that there is nothing hard of made of metal in the cells.
-He claims that Epstein was likely alone in his cell due to his high profile but said guards visit prisoners ever nine minutes — whether they’re on suicide watch or not.
+He claims that, although Epstein was likely alone in his cell due to his high profile, said guards visit prisoners ever nine minutes, whether they’re on suicide watch or not.